yerai/DAW-VideoCorn/README.md

 <h1>Web Applications - VideoCorn</h1>

 <h3>Goal</h3>
-<p>he aim of this project is to implement a web application similar
+<p>The aim of this project is to implement a web application similar
 to an online video store.
 This platform will display multimedia information obtained both from Youtube and The Movie Database. <p>